Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

   > [Info] If you remove an attribute from the attribute group, the attribute itself is not deleted, but it is unassigned to the selected attribute group.

 The list displays all attributes assigned to the selected attribute group.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.
-When no attribute is assigned to the selected attribute group, the notice *No attribute assigned.
+If no attribute is assigned to the selected attribute group, the notice *No attribute assigned.
 Use + button to assign one* is displayed.

 - *Name*
   Attribute name.